Monica Coghlan: Jeffrey Archer

-In September 1986 Coghlan picked up a client in Shepherd Market, Mayfair.
+In September 1986, Coghlan picked up a client in Shepherd Market, Mayfair.
 Aziz Kurtha, a Pakistani or Indian businessman who saw him with Coghlan, identified him as Jeffrey Archer, then the Conservative Party's Deputy Chairman.
 Kurtha sold the story of Archer seeing a prostitute to a tabloid newspaper.
 Rather than print the unverified story, the paper decided to organise a 'sting' by getting Coghlan to ask Archer for money to stay silent.
-On 24 October 1986, the News of the World filmed and audiotaped Michael Stacpoole, a representative of Jeffrey Archer, giving Coghlan £2,000 in £50 notes on Platform 3 of London's Victoria Station to leave the country to avoid reporters.
-Coghlan earned £6,000 from the newspapers for taking part in the sting operation.
+On 24 October 1986, the News of the World filmed and audiotaped Michael Stacpoole, a representative of Archer, giving Coghlan £2,000 in £50 notes on Platform 3 of London's Victoria Station to leave the country to avoid reporters.
+Coghlan earned £6,000 from the newspapers for taking part in the sting.
 Archer admitted to giving Coghlan travel funds, but sued the bolder Daily Star for printing that he and Coghlan had had sex for money.

 During the trial, Coghlan broke down in tears repeatedly on cross-examination, but continued to assert the truth of the newspaper's story, dramatically calling Archer a liar in court.
 In other testimony she stated that she enjoyed her job as a prostitute, and defended her work with married clients, saying that "Half the time it keeps marriages together."
 She regretted that she could not go back to work after the trial.
 "Jeffrey Archer took everything away from me," she would later say.
 "I lost my home, my dignity, my self-respect, and any hope of a future."